Tom-Ayling/Kirby-Valley/README.md

 - Point the Target Modlist to Kirby Valley.wabbajack.
 - Point the Modlist Installation Location and the Resource Download Location to your desired location (this is where the modlist will be stored, and launched from).
 - Tick Overwrite Installation and click the start button.
-- You will be prompted to login to your Nexusmods account, do so and wait for Wabbajack to Download and Install the modlist.
+- You will be prompted to login to your Nexusmods account, do so and wait for Wabbajack to download and install the modlist.
 - Once completed, click the Install Folder button and launch ModOrganizer.exe
 - In the top right make sure SMAPI is selected and then press run to launch Stardew